Biotechnology High School: Awards, recognition, and rankings

 In 2014, the school was recognized by the National Blue Ribbon Schools Program as one of 11 schools to be honored in the state that year, and received the National Blue Ribbon Award from the United States Department of Education, the highest honor that an American school can achieve.

 In 2013, the school achieved its highest standing to date as the eighth best high school in the United States and first in New Jersey by U.S. News & World Report.

 In its listing of "America's Best High Schools 2016", the school was ranked 15th out of 500 best high schools in the country; it was ranked sixth among all high schools in New Jersey.
 In its 2013 report on "America's Best High Schools", The Daily Beast ranked the school 24th in the nation among participating public high schools and 2nd among schools in New Jersey.
 The school was ranked 20th in the nation and first in New Jersey on the list of "America's Best High Schools 2012" prepared by The Daily Beast / Newsweek, with rankings based 25% each on graduation rate, matriculation rate for college and number of Advanced Placement / International Baccalaureate courses taken per student, with 10% based on average scores on the SAT / ACT, 10% on AP/IB scores and an additional 5% based on the number of AP/IB courses available to students.

 In 2011, Biotech was ranked 25th out of more than 27,000 U.S. high schools by Newsweek, using a six component rating system: graduation rate (25%), college matriculation rate (25%), AP/IB tests taken per graduate (25%), average SAT/ACT scores (10%), average AP/IB scores (10%), and AP courses offered per graduate (5%).
 It was ranked 18th for average SAT scores (2008–2010) and 26th for number of AP/IB tests given per graduate in 2010.

 In 2010, Biotechnology High School was categorized as a "Public Elite" by Newsweek.
 In September 2010, Biotechnology High School entered into a partnership with Monmouth University, which allows graduates to enter into the University's bachelor of science program, in addition to allowing students to participate in research projects with MU faculty.

 2012-2013 average SAT scores were 662 reading, 694 math, and 678 writing.

 Schooldigger.com ranked the school as one of 16 schools tied for first out of 381 public high schools statewide in its 2011 rankings (unchanged from the 2010 rank) which were based on the combined percentage of students classified as proficient or above proficient on the language arts literacy (100.0%) and mathematics (100.0%) components of the High School Proficiency Assessment (HSPA).

 Administration

 The school's principal is Sharon Bryant.

-Linda Eno, a former pre-medical teacher at the AAHS, served as the founding Principal, from 2005 to 2014.
+Linda Eno, a former pre-medical teacher at the AAHS, served as the founding principal, from the school's opening in January 2006 until 2014.
 Sean Meehan, a former history teacher at Biotechnology High School, was principal from 2014 to 2020.